directdemocracy-vote/doc/README.md

 - open to anybody with internet access (smartphone or computer).
 - fully decentralized (nobody can control it).
-- verifyable (check that my vote was taken into account, check that others didn't cheat).
+- verifiable (check that my vote was taken into account, check that others didn't cheat).
 - relying on open-source specifications and open-source software.
 - providing easy-to-use user interfaces.
 - allowing anybody to propose referendums.